 Titanic's spare propeller is a memorial plaque from the UK

 Postal and Telegraph Service to honor the Titanic's five

 postal workers.
-Two are U.S. and the other three are
+Three are U.S. and the other two are

 The plaque hung in the High Street Post Office in the UK until it was closed in April 2008.
 Elaborate ceremonies are planned in April 2009 for its unveiling at its new location at the Southampton's Civic Centre in the UK.